Let’s Turn Your Home or Workspace Into a Peaceful Indoor Garden Oasis

 Step 10: Adjust Care Routine

-Once potted, care for the keiki as you would for any young orchid plant.
+Once potted, care for the keiki orchids as you would for any young orchid plant.
 Also, monitor its watering needs, light exposure, and humidity levels.
 Gradually transition the keiki to the regular care routine of mature orchids.

 Step 11: Patience